Body Snatchers (1993 film): Plot

 After hiding Marti and Andy in a warehouse, Steve enters Collins' office.
 The hysterical Major calls for help, but the line is blocked.
 A group of pod people arrive, led by base commander General Platt.
 While Steve hides, the pod people try to convince Collins that the individual is not important, and that only conformity can solve the world's problems.
 Collins shoots himself rather than live in such a world.

 Steve returns to his children and says he found a way out.
 They drive aimlessly through the military base, as loudspeakers shout out instructions for spreading the invasion by carrying out pods in trucks.
 Realizing that her father was replicated while he was away, Marti swerves the car to the side and tries to escape with Andy.
 Tim arrives and Marti takes his gun and shoots the Steve duplicate.
 Pod-Steve's body shrinks into a mass of goo.

 Tim gets hold of a helicopter gunship, but Marti and Andy are taken away by the pod people to the base infirmary, where the remaining human beings are being systematically duplicated by pods.
 Tim rescues Marti, despite her pod duplicate having already awakened.
 Marti and Tim leave the building, pretending to be pod people so they can get to Tim's helicopter to escape.
 Jenn greets them without emotion, but surreptitiously tells Marti she saw Andy looking for her.
 When Marti reacts with interest, Jenn alerts the other pod people.
 Tim and Marti get in the helicopter and Andy runs up to them.
 After taking off, Andy, who is actually a pod duplicate, tries to bring down the helicopter.
 After a scuffle, a heartbroken Marti throws Pod-Andy out of the helicopter to his death.

-Tim destroys the trucks filled with pods with the helicopter's rockets.
+Tim destroys the base and the trucks filled with pods with the helicopter's rockets.
 While they land on another base, the words of Pod-Carol can be heard, suggesting that the phenomenon may have already spread beyond the army base.